-Adopted accounting pronouncement: In June 2018, the FASB issued Accounting Standards Update (ASU) No. 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
+In June 2018, the FASB issued ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
 The purpose of the ASU is to clarify and improve the scope and accounting guidance for contributions received and made.
 The amendments in the ASU should assist entities in (1) evaluating whether transactions should be accounted for as contributions (nonreciprocal transactions) within the scope of Topic 958, Not-for-Profit Entities, or as exchange (reciprocal) transactions subject to other guidance and (2) determining whether a contribution is conditional.
-The amendments in this ASU likely will result in more grants and contracted being accounted for as either contributions or conditional contributions than observed in practice under current guidance.
+The amendments in this ASU likely will result in more grants and contracts being accounted for as either contributions or conditional contributions than observed in practice under current guidance.
 The amendments in this ASU should be applied on a modified prospective basis, although retrospective application is permitted.
-Entities should apply the amendments for transactions in which the entity serves as a resource recipient to annual periods beginning after December 15, 2018.
 Entities should apply the amendments for transactions in which the entity serves as the resource provider to annual periods beginning after December 15, 2019.
-IFES adopted this ASU as a resource recipient as of October 1, 2019 on a modified prospective method.
-The adoption added additional disclosures.
+IFES adopted this ASU as a resource provider as of October 1, 2020, and the adoption has limited impact on the financial statements.